 Boat Launch Trailer Permit Labels: Tabled.

 CITIZEN COMMENT: Mr. Spencer commended the Board for being frugal over the years, paying off the building mortgage early and saving for the new fire truck.
+He also commented he believes the Road Millage should be higher than .25 mils.
 Mr. Kulka stated he supports the Road Millage as it is good for the entire community.

 BOARD COMMENT: None.
 With no further business the meeting was adjourned at 9:30 PM.